jeremyjosol/CoinCounter/README.md

       > _This will launch a local server for testing and development purposes_.

-You should now be set up to use, develop, and test **Project Name**.
+You should now be set up to use, develop, and test **Coin Counter**.
 If you encounter any issues or have questions, feel free to reach out or refer to the project's documentation.
-Alternatively, if you'd like to view the project without setting up a local environment, you can access it on [Github Pages](https://jeremyjosol.github.io/aug252023_project/).

 ## Known Bugs
-Users may experience issues with API data output, if relevant issues occur, trash the `node_modules` and `package-lock.json` files and repeat step 6 in Application Setup.
+No known bugs.

 ## MIT License
 Copyright (c) 2023 Jeremy Josol